ilia144000/rannta-developer-suite/packages/sdk/README.md

-rannta-sdk
+📘 rannta-sdk

-Official TypeScript/JavaScript SDK for the RANNTA Jetton on TON.
+Official TypeScript/JavaScript SDK for interacting with the RANNTA Protocol-Entity (RANNTA Jetton) on The Open Network (TON).

+This SDK provides simple and typed access to Jetton balances, metadata, holders, and TonAPI-powered analytics.

-Install
+🚀 Install
-bash
-Copy code
 npm install rannta-sdk

-Quick Start
+⚡ Quick Start
-ts
-Copy code
 import { RANNTA } from "rannta-sdk";

 const client = new RANNTA({